corenova/kos/doc/cluster.md

-Such ability is made possible for the web client instance because when it *synchronized* with the server instance, it discovered the [run](../reactor/run.md) reactor from the server instance which contains a reactive trigger for the `load` data token.
+Such ability is made possible for the web client instance because when it *synchronized* with the server instance, it discovered the [run](../flow/run.md) reactor from the server instance which contains a reactive trigger for the `load` data stimulus.

 In theory, we should also be able to trigger `require` data token and retrieve the respective `module/*` response from the server instance,